 |Mar.
 23, 1988||House Committee on Standards of Official Conduct adopted a public letter of reproval, 9-3|

-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Rose is shown as a purple triangle. (analysis methodology)
+Rose is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Rose was the primary sponsor of 7 bills that were enacted:
+Rose was the primary sponsor of 10 bills that were enacted.
+The most recent include: